 Downer Ending: All the main characters fail in everything they intended to accomplish, the only main character with a chance to redeem the others (Matt) turns into a psychic addict, and this is apparently the upbeat ending to how things could have gone.

 Everyone Is Bi: A lot of characters are, even characters that are supposed to be straight, like Artie, tend to have sex with the same gender, though the first time he was being mind controlled and the second time he was really drunk not to mention the time Artie literally Mind Raped Joel.
 And of course there's Thomas, who is described as heterosexual but is shown flirting with men and having sex with his own son.
+And another time Rick admitted to having gay sex with another fat model, which for some reason made Angie jealous.
 This may be related to the fact that the author is also bi.
 Or just an extreme case of coincidence.